JordanMicahBennett/cell-differentiation/README.md

 Be careful to set N here to the number of cores on your machine.
-For large models with many rules, or for many generations, the code compilation can take a significant amount of time (much longer than it took to generate the code) so be prepared to wait awhile to see everything come together in this cases.
+For large models with many rules, or for many generations, the code compilation can take a significant amount of time (much longer than it took to generate the code) so be prepared to wait awhile to see everything comes together in these cases.
 To get a sense of how bad things can get, try running for 8 generations instead of the 3 specified above and remember that generation 9 will take exponentially more time than 8.
 Even simple models can get complicated quite quickly, but experiments on cell lines are unlikely to be very long